Church Synthesis on Register Automata over Linearly Ordered Data Domains: Introduction

-To solve one-sided Church games with a specification given as a register automaton $S$ for $(\bbN,\leq)$ and $(\bbQ,\leq)$, we reduce them to certain finite-arena zero-sum games, which we call feasibility games.
+To solve one-sided Church games with a specification given as a register automaton $S$ for $(\bbN,\leq)$ and $(\bbQ,\leq)$, we reduce them to certain finite-arena zero-sum games, which we call automata games.
 The states and transitions of the game are those of the specification automaton $S$.
 The winning condition requires Eve to satisfy the original objective of $S$ only on feasible plays, i.e. those that induce satisfiable constraint sequences.
-In our example, the play $1~2~(3~4)^\omega$ does not satisfy the parity condition, yet it is won by Eve in the feasibility game since it is not satisfiable in $\bbN$, and therefore there is no corresponding play in the Church game.
-We show that if Eve wins the feasibility game, then she wins the Church game, using a strategy that simulates the register automaton $S$ and simply picks one of its transitions.
-It is also sufficient: if Adam wins the feasibility game then he wins the Church game.
-To prove this, we construct, from an Adam strategy winning in the feasibility game, an Adam \emph{data} strategy winning in the Church game.
-This step uses the previously mentioned result on satisfiability of constraint sequences of a special kind.
-Overall, our results on one-sided Church games in $(\bbN,\leq)$ and $(\bbQ,\leq)$ are: \li \- they are decidable in time exponential in the number of registers of the specification, \- they are determined: every game is either won by Eve or by Adam, and \- if Eve wins, then she has a winning strategy that can be described by a register transducer with a finite number of states and which picks transitions in the specification automaton. \il Finally, these results allow us to solve the register-transducer synthesis problem from input-driven output specifications~\cite{EFR19} over ordered data.
+In our example, the play $A \cdot B \cdot (C \cdot D)^\omega$ does not satisfy the parity condition, yet it is won by Eve in the automaton game since it is not satisfiable in $\bbN$, and therefore there is no corresponding play in the Church game.
+We show that if Eve wins the automaton game, then she wins the Church game, using a strategy that simulates the register automaton $S$ and simply picks one of its transitions.
+It is also sufficient: if Adam wins the automaton game then he wins the Church game.
+To prove this, we construct, from a winning strategy of Adam in the automaton game, a winning strategy of Adam (that manipulates \emph{data}) in the Church game.
+This step uses the previously mentioned results on satisfiability of constraint sequences.
+Over $(\bbN, \leq)$, we cannot solve the automaton game directly, as it is not $\omega$-regular.
+We instead reduce it to an $\omega$-regular approximation of it which considers \emph{quasi}-feasible sequences, a notion which is more liberal than feasibility but coincides with it on lasso-shaped words.